babylonlabs-io/covenant-emulator/covenant-signer/transition-guide.md

 Derived public key: 023a79b546c79d7f7c5ff20620d914b5cf7250631d12f6e26427ed9d3f98c5ccb1
 ```

+Matches the public key derived earlier and seen in the outputs of `getaddressinfo`
+and `derive-child-key`.

-You can see that the derived public key matches the public key obtained earlier
+Verify that the derived public key matches the one obtained earlier from the
-using the `getaddressinfo` command.
+`getaddressinfo` command.

-We will now use the derived private key from above and import it into the
-Cosmos keyring.
-To do this, use the following command:
+Next, import the derived private key into the Cosmos keyring using the following
+command:

 ```shell
 babylond keys import-hex cov fe1c56c494c730f13739c0655bf06e615409870200047fc65cdf781837cf7f06 --keyring-backend file